+6. Range of motion limits: No flexion past 90°

-- 4. Start at 30% partial weight-bearing on the surgical leg and increase the amount of weight-bearing as tolerated while using crutches. - 5.
-You do not require a brace. - 6.
-No limit on your knee range of motion. - 7.
-Avoid exercising or strenuous activities (other than those outlined in #9) until you are seen for your follow-up appointment.
+7. Avoid exercising or strenuous activities (other than those outlined in #9) until you are seen at MedSport for your follow-up appointment.

 8. Elevate the knee above the level of the heart to reduce swelling.
 To elevate properly, DO NOT place anything behind the knee but rather prop pillows under the lower leg and foot to keep the knee straight.
 Your knee maybe swollen for up to 4 weeks following surgery.
 Bruising around the knee and calf can be common.